cordpackers/reUpdater/faq.md

 ## How does this compare to Mu (OpenAsar)?

 Mu is a different implementation that uses their own server.
-Mu also claims to be faster than Discord's implementation so if you want that use Mu instead.
+(Also according to Ducko/CanadaHonk it's dead)

 reUpdater is just a replacement that replaces a part of Discord's **frontend** code, replicating the exact same in terms of functionality.